|

 difference is that it is

-self-service instead of the sales clerk processing the transaction on
+a self-service process instead of the sales clerk processing the

 behalf of the you, the customer.